Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

 In theory, a Level 2 Helpdesk employee shouldn't be contacted for password resets, but she may be asked to do that after completing some L2 tasks for an employee.
 It happens.

-Fortunately, most of the work here it already done.
+Fortunately, most of the work here is already done.
 All we need to do is create a new user, and the L2 GG and RGs.

 ### Part 1: Global Group - GG_IT_L2